Elmapul/interactive-wallpaper-template-for-hidamari/README.md

 # interactive-wallpaper-template-for-hidamari
-an proof of concept that show how to make livewallpapers for linux with hidamari.
+an proof of concept that show how to make interactive livewallpapers for linux with hidamari.

 Tested on: Ubuntu 22.04 wayland and xorg.
 (default desktop enviroment)